git-for-windows/git-for-windows.github.io/FAQ.md

 https://www.cacert.org/policy/RootDistributionLicense.php.

-This package contains software from a number of other projects including Bash, zlib, curl, msmtp, tcl/tk, perl, MSYS2 and a number of libraries and utilities from the GNU project, licensed under the GNU General Public License.
+This package contains software from a number of other projects including Bash, zlib, curl, tcl/tk, perl, MSYS2 and a number of libraries and utilities from the GNU project, licensed under the GNU General Public License.
 Likewise, it contains Perl which is dual licensed under the GNU General Public License and the Artistic License.